Feasibility of one loop inflation in the light of CMB: Introduction

+In standard cosmology, the inflationary energy scale ($\sim 10^{16}$ GeV) is much higher than the currently running large hadron collider (LHC) experiments.
+Moreover, earlier LHC experiments were unsuccessful in providing any evidence for SUSY.
+This could be due to the extremely high energy scale of SUSY than LHC.
+This can lead to a wrong conclusion about SUSY and related phenomena.
+This picture can be altered if we can get some evidence or signal from the early universe phenomena such as superstring theory driven loop inflation through a suitable cosmological probe such as cosmic microwave background (CMB).\\

-In SM particle phenomenology, the well-celebrated Yukawa coupling provides the strength of the interaction between fermions and bosons.
-Existing values \cite{atls,cms,arx} of the Yukawa coupling are estimated mostly from various SM particle interactions.
+Recently the one loop inflation gained much attention in exploring SUSY, brane inflation and Yukawa coupling.
+In the present work, we study the one loop corrected $D$-term inflation which is a special case of a generic hybrid $P$-term brane inflation in Calabi-Yau manifold in the context of type-IIB superstring theory.
+We show that the tensor to scalar ratio of one loop inflation is incompatible with the recent CMB estimates while using the Yukawa coupling from standard model (SM) particle physics sector.
+In SM particle physics phenomenology, the well celebrated Yukawa coupling provides the strength of the interaction between fermions and bosons.
+Existing values \cite{atls,cms,arx} of the Yukawa coupling are estimated mostly from various SM particle interactions and such values are used to estimate mass of quarks, leptons,..etc.
 These coupling strengths can be challenged in the inflationary models stemming from supersymmetric potentials.
-The superpotential and the Yukawa couplings are determined by the underlying supersymmetry (SUSY).
-In this work, we show that adopting the current values from the SM sector Yukawa coupling (SMYC) in the superstring theory motivated loop inflation leads to an incompatibility of the tensor to scalar ratio with recent CMB estimates.
-We propose a new bound on the Yukawa coupling applicable to the cosmological sector from CMB.
-Consequences of the newly derived Yukawa coupling limits are also discussed. \\
+The superpotential and the Yukawa couplings are determined by the underlying SUSY.
+Hence, we derive a new bound on the Yukawa coupling arising in the supersymmetric interactions from the cosmological sector.
+Further, we show that the tensor to scalar ratio of loop inflation with newly derived Yukawa coupling is compatible with the recent CMB results and can be crucial in validating SUSY.
+Consequences of the newly derived Yukawa coupling are also discussed.\\